hotio/cloudflareddns/README.md

 ## Cached results from Cloudflare

 The returned results from Cloudflare are cached in memory (`/dev/shm`).
 This means minimal api calls to Cloudflare.
 If you have made any manual changes to the IP on the Cloudflare webinterface, for instance when wanting to test an update, a container restart is needed to clear the cache.

+The proxy setting (orange cloud) is also cached and re-set based on the previous value, so if you made modifications to this setting, you should restart the container so that the script is aware of the new setting.